 Bottoms: High-waisted cotton pants in olive green.

-Outerwear: Thin infinity scarf that doubles as a shawl and beige sweater with turtle neck (second picture).
+Outerwear: Thin cotton scarf that doubles as a shawl and beige sweater with turtle neck (second picture).

 Safari Outfit #2